tim-pipi/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests for a search by specific criteria.
-2. LetsGetHired shows a list of matching applications
+2. LetsGetHired shows a list of matching applications.

+   Use case ends.

+**Extensions**

 * 1a.
 The [command](#glossary) format is incorrect.